 Lindsay Brin received her PhD from Brown University in September 2013.
 Lindsay, a student in the Department of Ecology and Evolutionary Biology at Brown University, worked and studied under Assistant Professor Jeremy Rich at Brown and Anne Giblin, MBL Ecosystems Center Senior Scientist .
 Her research focused on the relationship between environmental factors and microbially-mediated nitrate reduction processes in coastal sediments, particularly denitrification, anammox and dissimilatory nitrate reduction to ammonium (DNRA).
 Her work illustrated the role of temperature, organic matter and nitrate in determining rates of nitrate reduction in New England coastal sediments, providing some of the first seasonal data on these processes.
 Lindsay will continue her research as a National Science Foundation Postdoctoral Research Fellow in Biology at the Potato Research Centre in Fredericton, NB, Canada, to study the effects of climate change, particularly altered snow cover, on N cycling in agricultural soils.

 Cassandra Bilogan received her PhD from Brown University in August 2013.
 She was working in Dr. Marko Horb’s lab at the MBL’s Bell Center for Regenerative Biology and Tissue Engineering.
 Cassandra’s research focused on elucidating the molecular mechanisms involved in endoderm development and pancreatic organogenesis in Xenopus laevis.
 Specifically, she identified a novel role for a well-conserved RNA-binding protein during endoderm development.
 This research provided new insights into a previously unappreciated role of the spatial-temporal regulation of germ layer patterning during gastrulation.
-Cassandra has accepted a postdoctoral fellowship at the Cleveland Clinic in the lab of Dr. Takuya Sakaguchi.
+Cassandra is a postdoctoral fellow at the Cleveland Clinic in the lab of Dr. Takuya Sakaguchi.

 Anupriya Dutta received her PhD in the Fall of 2012.
 Dutta, advised by David Mark Welch at the MBL, studied genome evolution of bdelloid rotifers.
 Her research focused on understanding the importance of sex for long-term evolutionary success.
 Bdelloid rotifers are microscopic invertebrates that make up one of the few known ancient asexual lineages among animals.
 Unraveling the reasons for their remarkable asexual evolution by using a comparative genomics approach will provide the essential clues needed to answer this fundamental question in biology.